-Q: My eyelashes are invisible without mascara.
-Is tinting them safe?
+My eyelashes are invisible without mascara.
+Is eyelash tinting safe?

 I have insight from first-hand experience: I get my blonde eyelashes dyed a few times a year.
 It’s a routine beauty treatment for me in summer when I’m in and out of the water.
 Tinting gives the eyes definition and lets you go without mascara, at least for a few weeks until eyelashes fall out and are replaced by new ones (this happens naturally whether they’re tinted or not).